cloud-ark/kubeplus/README.md

 ### Isolation

 KubePlus takes an application Helm chart and wraps it in a Kubernetes API (CRD).
-Application providers use this API to provision application instances on a cluster.
-KubePlus isolates each application instance in a separate Namespace.
-It adds a safety perimeter around such Namespaces using Kubernetes Network Policies and non-shared persistent volumes ensuring that each application instance is appropriately isolated from other instances.
+This API is used to provision application instances on a cluster.
+KubePlus isolates each application instance in a separate namespace.
+It adds a safety perimeter around such namespaces using Kubernetes network policies and non-shared persistent volumes ensuring that each application instance is appropriately isolated from other instances.
 Additionally, it provides controls for application providers to deploy different tenant application instances on different worker nodes for node isolation.

 ### Security

 The KubePlus Operator does not need any admin-level permissions on a cluster for application providers.
 This allows application providers to offer their managed services on any K8s clusters including those owned by their customers.
 KubePlus comes with a small utility that allows you to create provider specific kubeconfig on a cluster in order to enable application deployments and management.
-Providers have an ability to create a consumer specific further limited kubeconfig to allow for self service provisioning of application instances as well.
+Providers have an ability to create a consumer specific further limited kubeconfig to allow for self-service provisioning of application instances as well.

 ### Resource utilization
 KubePlus provides controls to set per-namespace resource quotas.
 It also monitors usage of CPU, memory, storage, and network traffic at the application instance level.
 The collected metrics are available in different formats and can be pulled into Prometheus for historical usage tracking.

 ### Upgrades
+A running application instance can be updated by making changes to the spec properties of the CRD instance and applying it.
+KubePlus will update that application instance (i.e. helm upgrade of the corresponding helm release).
 A new version of an application can be deployed by updating the application Helm chart under the existing Kubernetes CRD or registering the new chart under a new Kubernetes CRD.
 If the existing Kubernetes CRD object is updated, KubePlus will update all the running application instances (helm releases) to the new version of the application Helm chart.

 ### Customization